Sher-Chowdhury/codingbee_docs/categories/kubernetes/03_namespaces/namespaces.md

     component: apache_webserver
 ```

-We can apply them using the usual apply command.
+We can apply them using the usual apply commands.
 And then we can check that they have been created by running:

 ```bash
 $ kubectl get all --namespace=codingbee-hello-world